 A precocious student and writer, Estelle Lewis translated Virgil's Aeneid into English verse and published a book of original poems, Records of the Heart, while still in school at Emma Willard's Female Seminary in Troy, New York.
 In 1841, she married Sydney Lewis and moved to his home in Brooklyn, where they became central figures in the New York literary scene, hosting salons in their home.
 Both Lewises grew close to Edgar Allan Poe, and Sydney Lewis, a lawyer, provided Poe with occasional financial support and legal advice.
 Poe, in return, mentored Estelle's career by allegedly revising her work and publishing flattering reviews of her poems in the New York literary magazines.
+Later in life, Estelle Lewis composed a series of sonnets in defense of Poe’s literary reputation.

 Another portrait appears in: